Registration Training Portfolio

 Candidates are required to send the following supporting documents, dependent on their degree status, to firstname.lastname@example.org.

-- are currently undertaking an IBMS accredited degree - please send confirmation of your enrollment on an IBMS accredited degree course
+- are currently undertaking an IBMS accredited degree - please send confirmation of your enrolment on an IBMS accredited degree course

-- have had your non-IBMS accredited degree assessed - please send a copy of your degree assessment letter
+- have had your non-IBMS accredited degree assessed - please send a copy of your degree assessment outcome letter and review form

 You can also post your application forms, payment and copies of your supporting documentation to: Registration, IBMS, 12 Coldbath Square, London, EC1R 5HL

-Any trainees undertaking an IBMS Registration Portfolio in your laboratory must be assigned a training officer.
+Any candidate undertaking an IBMS Registration Training Portfolio in your laboratory must be assigned a training officer.

-The training officer will be responsible for ensuring that the trainee receives appropriate training and assessment.
+The training officer will be responsible for ensuring that the candidate receives appropriate training and assessment.

 The IBMS verifier will check that the candidate has completed the Registration Training Portfolio and their training has been conducted according to standards of good professional practice and competence set out in the HCPC standards of proficiency.